fireball8931/aolccbc.com/www/handbook/indexcontent.md

 Phone: 1-855-996-9977 Extension: 2399 <br />
 Email: cstanford@academyoflearning.com <br />

 1. The Franchisor will investigate the student's grievance within ten (10) business days.
 If required, arrangements for further communication, i.e. conference calls or face-to-face meetings, will be made with the campus.
-All aspects of the dispute resolution will be completed within 45 days from the start of the student making a written complaint to completing the entire process including appeal/arbitration.
+All aspects of the dispute resolution will be completed within 30 days from the start of the student making a written complaint to completing the entire process including appeal/arbitration.
 A final written decision will be issued to the student, and the Executive Director will be notified of the outcome.
 1. Students making a complaint may be represented by an agent or lawyer.
 2. Students will not be subject to any retaliation as a result of their complaint.
-3. If a mutually satisfying resolution cannot be reached, the student may file a claim with the Private Training Institutions Branch of the Ministry of Advanced Education on the basis that the institution misled the student regarding any significant aspect of an approved program.
+3. If a mutually satisfying resolution cannot be reached, the student may file a claim with the Private Training Institutions Branch of the Ministry of Advanced Education on the basis that the institution misled the student regarding any significant aspect of an approved program within 30 days of making the complaint.

 www.privatetraininginstitutions.gov.bc.ca